gofynd/fdk-client-python/documentation/application/CONTENT.md

-Retrieve detailed information for a specific page within the theme.
+Use this API to get the details of a page using its slug.
+Details include the title, seo, publish status, feature image, tags, meta, etc.

 *Returned Response:*